JoseAndresBaca/portfolio/README.md

 - The Merkle Tree and Cryptocurrencies
 - The Blockchain System

-**Nanodegree Programming for Economic and Business Data Management: Using Python Language @ University of Cantabria.
-Full Scholarship.**
+**Nanodegree Programming for Economic and Business Data Management: Using Python Language @ University of Cantabria. _Full Scholarship_**

 ## International Experience